 Fleas prefer cool, shady, moist places.
 They especially like shrubs, leaves, and trees, and don’t fare well in sunny areas or in open grass.

 The first place to look for fleas are the spots your pets frequent most.
 Anywhere your pet likes to sleep, rest, dig, or run is where fleas will likely be.
 Poke around the doghouse, kennel, outdoor furniture, and shady trees or gardens.
 Also check out the patio, underneath the porch, along fences, and around your house’s perimeter.

 Preparing Your Yard for Flea Treatment

-After you treat your pets and declare them flea-free, begin treating the yard.
+After you treat your pets with something like Advantage for cats, and declare them flea-free, begin treating the yard.
 It’s best to keep pets out of the area until you eradicate the pests completely.
 If a few lingering parasites jump on your dog or cat, the whole process could have to start over again.

 Begin by thoroughly cleaning your yard.
 It’s probably on your to-do list anyway!
 Mow the grass and pick any weeds you see.
 Remove debris from the garden as well as your lawn.
 Stacked wood, piles of leaves, and mounds of rocks are the ideal breeding ground for fleas.
 The more clutter, the more places fleas can take refuge.
 You should also keep the yard free of pet and child toys during this process.

 Once you choose your method of flea removal, be it insecticides or a more natural solution (see below), focus on the places your pet frequents first.
 If you have a giant yard, you may not need to treat the entire area.
 If your pet doesn’t frequent the front yard, or is fenced off from certain areas, it won’t be necessary to treat those places.
 Doghouses and kennels should be sprayed with the same non-toxic product you use to treat your pet.

 Using Insecticides to Treat Your Yard